FAST-LB/pyGCodeDecode/README.md

                 vZ: 12
                 vE: 80
                 firmware: marlin_jerk
-The default settings usually are machine specific and often can be read from the printer using a Serial Connection with a GCode command.
+The default settings usually are machine specific and often can be read from the printer using a serial connection by sending a GCode command.
 You can use `M503` for Marlin, Prusa and some other firmwares.

 ### Use pyGCD to run a GCode Simulation